ICSE Class 10th English Language SOLVED Specimen Paper 2023

 (iii) Democracy cannot survive without education ‘.
 Express your views either for or against this statement.

-For the statement: Modern people worship a number of ‘idols‘: private property, freedom of choice, entertainment, the global economy and many other domains of life.
+Modern people worship a number of ‘idols‘: private property, freedom of choice, entertainment, the global economy and many other domains of life.
 Perhaps the most powerful of these idols is democracy; though people worship democracy as a valuable phenomenon that can protect them from all evils, this form of government is useless without the efforts and responsibility of its people.
 Democracy is believed to be the best way for realizing human rights.

 Democracy is a form of government which implies that citizens are given the power to propose, develop and create laws either directly or through representatives.
 Unfortunately, democracy can be fairly called Utopia suitable only for a perfect world.
 The former President Franklin D. Roosevelt once said, ―Democracy cannot succeed unless those who express their choice are prepared to choose wisely.
 The real safeguard of Democracy, therefore, is education.
 The total adult literacy rate around the world in 2010 was 84.1%.